sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/signup-homepage.jpg)

-Next you'll upgrade the app, adding a REST API which the web app uses to access the database.
+Next you'll upgrade the app to version 2, adding a REST API which the web app uses to access the database.

 ### 3.2 - Deploy V2 of the app by upgrading the stack

 You'll need to use Docker Compose again to expand the DTR hostname in the compose file for V2 of the app.

-On your worker3 node run:
+On your `worker3` node run:

 ```
 cd ~/scm/docker-kube-workshop/part-2